Frequently Asked Questions

 Frozen ground and snow cover impacts both optical and microwave signals.
 This has been accounted for and taken care of by the algorithm and now rarely affects the signal in the growing season.

 Yes, field harvest events can clearly be seen in the timeseries of the Biomass Proxy.
 Since version 3, we have largely increased the accuracy of the timing in harvest detection.

 How does the Biomass Proxy compare to NDVI?
 What are the advantages over NDVI?

-Unlike Normalized Difference Vegetation Index (NDVI), which is not available on cloudy days and only measures spectral greenness, the Biomass Proxy measures biophysical parameters and water content in vegetation continually to accurately calculate all stages of crop growth during the entire growing season.
+Unlike Normalized Difference Vegetation Index (NDVI), which is not available on cloudy days and only measures spectral greenness, the Biomass Proxy measures the water content in the vegetation.
 NDVI is based on optical satellite data so is unavailable when it is cloudy.
-VanderSat Biomass Proxy on the other hand also makes use of microwave data, so is also available even when there is cloud cover.
-NDVI and Biomass Proxy can complement each other because they look at different biophysical characteristics of the plant.
-By combining the NDVI and Biomass Proxy you have a better view on your crop conditions.
+Biomass Proxy on the other hand also makes use of microwave data, so it is also available even when there is cloud cover.
+In addition, in crops with yellow flowers such as canola, the NDVI signal quickly declines after flowering.
+In contrast, the BP signal remains almost constant due to the persistence of water in the vegetation.

 What makes the product unique?

-There is no other globally available and fully operational product like the Biomass Proxy that observes biomass with this revisit time, accuracy and spatial resolution.
-The basis for the product is found in the VanderSat’s wealth of experience in remote sensing, combining active microwave data from the European Space Agency (ESA) Sentinel-1 satellites and optical images from its Sentinel-2 satellites.
+There is no other fully operational product like the Biomass Proxy that observes biomass with this revisit time, accuracy and spatial resolution.
+The basis for the product is found in a wealth of experience in remote sensing, combining active microwave data from the European Space Agency (ESA) Sentinel-1 satellites and optical images from its Sentinel-2 satellites.

 How is the data delivered?